tuva-health/docs/docs/claims-data-fundamentals/service-categories.md

 - **place_of_service_code:** Place of service for the claim (professional claims only).
 - **hcpcs_code:** HCPCS level 1 or level 2 code for the claim line.

-The Tuva Project Service Category Grouper has two levels in a hierarchy with the each subcategory rolling up to a high level category.
+The Tuva Project Service Category Grouper has two levels in a hierarchy with each subcategory rolling up to a high level category.
 Because all subcategories roll up to one and only one higher level category, the sum of all the logic for each subcategory in a category is the same as the logic for the category.
 As such, we'll describe the higher level categories conceptually without codes, and then we'll define each subcategory sharing the code sets.
 See image below for a quick view of the categories and subcategories:

 | **Service Category 1** | **Service Category 2** |
 | --- | --- |